gui11aume/neuronal_activity/README.md

 ### Docstrings

-Use the following prompt to write or update docstrings for all the functions:
+Use the following prompt to write or update docstrings for all the functions (this addresses most D issues with Ruff):

 ```
 Write or update docstrings for all the functions following the Google format.
 The docstrings must adhere to PEP 257 conventions and must pass all pydocstyle checks.
 The docstrings should include a one-line summary, followed by a more detailed description if necessary.
 Include sections for parameters, return values, and any raised exceptions, but do not add dashed lines under 'Args:', 'Returns:', or 'Raises:' headings.
 Use triple double quotes for the docstring.
 Follow the PEP 727 guidelines and do not add type information.
 Ensure the docstrings are concise yet informative, focusing on the function's purpose and behavior rather than implementation details.